NCAR/i-wrf/docs/Users_Guide/matthewwindows.rst

 which simplifies the set-up work needed to run the simulation and verification.
-However, the code used to build those Docker containers was compiled expressly for use on `Intel CPUs <https://www.intel.com/content/www/us/en/products/details/processors.html>`_, so the Windows computer you use must contain an Intel processor.
+However, the code used to build those Docker containers was compiled expressly for use on `Intel CPUs <https://www.intel.com/content/www/us/en/products/details/processors.html>`_, so the Windows 10 or 11 computer you use must contain an Intel processor (note that these instructions are not intended for use on a system running Windows Server).
 Your Windows account will also need to have administrative privileges in order to perform all necessary steps.

 It is recommended that you follow the instructions in each section in the order presented